Constructing The Minimum Spanning Tree for a Graph using Kruskal’s Algorithm

 for (int i = 1; i <= e; i++) {

-edge x = new edge();
+Edge x = new Edge();

-System.out.print("Source " + i + ":-\t");
+System.out.print("Source " + i + ":- ");

-x.u = Integer.parseInt(o.readLine());
+x.u = Integer.parseInt(br.readLine());

-System.out.print("Destin " + i + ":-\t");
+System.out.print("Destination " + i + ":- ");

-x.v = Integer.parseInt(o.readLine());
+x.v = Integer.parseInt(br.readLine());

-System.out.print("Weight " + i + ":-\t");
+System.out.print("Weight " + i + ":- ");

-x.cost = Integer.parseInt(o.readLine());
+x.cost = Integer.parseInt(br.readLine());

 E[i] = x;